 Earlier this weekend, Queen Elizabeth II finally got to meet one of her youngest great-grandchildren (and her namesake), Lilibet “Lili” Diana Mountbatten-Windsor, during an exciting celebration of the queen's Platinum Jubilee.
 And in case you were wondering, Lilibet is on the list of Queen Elizabeth's successors.

-On Monday, the official website of the royal family.
+Almost two months after she was born on June 4, 2021, Meghan Markle and Prince Harry’s youngest child was added to the British line of succession on the official website of the royal family.
 We had assumed baby Lili was going to get a spot in line, but we couldn't be positive considering her parents are no longer senior members of the royal family.

 Meanwhile, Baby Sussex falls right after her older brother and is eighth in line.
 The previous holder of that position, the Duke of York, has been pushed back one place as was the rest of the lineup.